Our Viral immunotherapy and Antibody-Toxin Conjugate Pipeline

 Other Potential Indications

-The poliovirus receptor CD155 is expressed in virtually all solid cancers, of which PVSRIPO infects and kills the malignant cells.
-Pre-clinical studies indicate that additional solid tumor types may represent viable tumor targets for PVSRIPO, including breast, prostate, colorectal, lung, pancreatic, ovarian and renal cancer, among others.
+The target for PVSRIPO, CD155 (the poliovirus receptor) is expressed in virtually all solid cancers.
+Therefore, many, solid tumor types may represent targets for PVSRIPO.
 We plan to initiate a basket trial in new solid tumor targets in 2021.